 \section{Double soft current at one-loop}

-Going beyond tree level, the soft amplitude receives quantum corrections.
-The single soft amplitude was first obtained in Ref.~\cite{Bern:1995ix} for color-ordered amplitudes, and was later re-derived in color space~\cite{Catani:2000pi} in axial gauge using Catani-Grazzini soft insertion rules, see also in~\cite{Bern:1999ry,Bern:1998sc,Dixon:2019lnw}.

-For double soft emissions, the presence of sub-leading color structures result in an even deeper entanglement of color and kinematics.
-Historical treatment in the 1990s have made exclusive use of \textquoteleft primitive amplitudes\textquoteright, which served as an starting point for a clean factorization of one-loop amplitudes in the soft and collinear regions by separating color issues from the kinematic issues ~\cite{Bern:1998sc,Bern:1999ry}.
-A typical example of primitive amplitude decomposition can be found in the artwork of helicity amplitudes for $\gamma*\to4$ partons~\cite{Bern:1997sc,Bern:1996ka}, from there in principle the explicit expression for double soft emissions could be subtracted out (as we have done), but the procedure is tedious due to presence of momenta conservation in the helicity form and due to nonlinear relation of Schouten identity.
-Thus a direct calculation in color space is desired, we will show the details below.
+Beyond tree level, the soft amplitude receives quantum corrections.
+The single soft amplitude was first obtained in Ref.~\cite{Bern:1995ix} for color-ordered amplitudes, and was later rederived in color space~\cite{Catani:2000pi} in axial gauge using Catani--Grazzini soft insertion rules, see also~\cite{Bern:1999ry,Bern:1998sc,Dixon:2019lnw}.
+For double soft emissions, the presence of sub-leading color structures leads to an stronger entanglement of color and kinematics.
+Historically, analyses in the 1990s made exclusive use of \textquoteleft primitive amplitudes\textquoteright, which provide a starting point for factorizing one-loop amplitudes in the soft and collinear regions by disentangling color from kinematics~\cite{Bern:1998sc,Bern:1999ry}.
+A representative example of such a decomposition appears in the artwork of helicity amplitudes for $\gamma*\to4$ partons~\cite{Bern:1997sc,Bern:1996ka}.
+From there one can in principle, extract the explicit results for double soft emissions (as we have done), however, the procedure is tedious due to momentum-conservation constraints in the helicity representation and the nonlinear Schouten identities.
+This motivates a direct calculation in color space, which we will present below.